wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.5 =
+Update your plugin now for 1 new bug fix and full compatibility with WooCommerce version 2.1.12.

 = 2.2.2.4 =
 Upgrade now for 4 framework code tweaks that makes your plugin fully compatible with WooCommerce version 2.1.11